AseelFatayerji/Sign_Language_Interpreter/README.md

     git clone <repository_url>
     2.Navigate to Project Directory: Move into the project directory:
     3.Running the App
-        Install Dependencies: Install the required dependencies for the project by running: flutter pub get
+        Frontend Install Dependencies: Install the required dependencies for the project by running: flutter pub get
+        Backend Install Node module: Install the required dependencies for the project by running: npm i
+Run the backend: Navigate to Project Directory and run
+            npm start
 Run the App: Launch the app on a connected device or emulator by executing:
         flutter run
     If you have multiple devices connected, specify the device using: